imazen/resizer/Plugins/DiskCache/readme.md

 ### autoClean

 When true, will keep a background thread running to 'clean' unused items from the disk cache.
 This background thread uses smart 'activity sensing' to avoid doing cleanup work when the site is busy.
-Defaults to false, since the cleanup system is still in beta.
+Defaults to false.
+The cleanup system is stable and production-ready.

 ### enabled